 Mandatory withholding: 20% mandatory withholding applies to any portion of your distribution that is eligible to be rolled over and you do not elect to make a direct rollover.
-The distributions you receive from your 401(k) plan are generally subject to 20% mandatory withholding except for direct rollovers, transfer of assets, required minimum distributions, return of excess contributions, financial hardship and periodic distributions of equal size distributed at least annually over a 10 year period (Substantially Equal Periodic Payments).
+The distributions you receive from your 403(b) are generally subject to 20% mandatory withholding except for direct rollovers, transfers of assets, required minimum distributions, return of excess contributions, and Substantially Equal Periodic Payments.

-Voluntary withholding: 10% voluntary withholding only applies to the portion of your distribution that is not eligible to be rolled over to another employer plan or IRA, unless you provide an alternate election in section 3.
+Voluntary withholding: 10% voluntary withholding only applies to the portion of your distribution that is not eligible to be rolled over to another employer plan or IRA, unless you provide an alternate election in section 4.
 If no election is made, or your only address of record is a P.O.
 Box or a non-U.S. address, IIS is required to withhold at the rate of 10%.
 If you elect not to have voluntary withholding applied to your distributions or if you do not have enough federal income tax withheld from your distributions you may be responsible for payment of estimated taxes.
 You may incur penalties under the estimated tax rules if your withholding and estimated tax payments are not sufficient.
 If you elect to receive periodic distributions, you're withholding election for this series of payments will remain on file with IIS.
 You may change or revoke your withholding election at any time by contacting an Invesco Client Services representative.